Well-posedness of a viscoelastic resistive force theory and applications to swimming: Introduction

 Although the viscoelastic effect is linear, the system of PDEs we obtain is nonlinear due to the fiber inextensibility constraint.
 For a planar filament, we prove well-posedness of the fiber evolution problem, including global existence and uniqueness for small data and local existence and uniqueness for large data.
 The model inherits many of the features of the Newtonian problem, studied in detail from a PDE perspective in our previous work \cite{RFTpaper}, but is fundamentally different in that the analysis now includes an additional ODE for the memory variable.
 As in \cite{RFTpaper}, we prove that given a (small) time-periodic forcing along the fiber in the form of a preferred curvature, there exists a unique periodic solution to the filament evolution equations.
 Furthermore, we show that the periodic solution to the viscoelastic PDE converges to the unique periodic solution in the Newtonian setting as a parameter corresponding to the fluid relaxation time goes to zero.
 These analysis questions are interesting in their own right and continue to develop the PDE theory of the hydrodynamics of slender filaments initiated in \cite{closed_loop,free_ends,rigid,inverse,regularized}. \\

 Finally, we calculate an expression for the fiber swimming speed in terms of the prescribed preferred curvature.
 The expression depends in a complicated way on the viscoelastic parameters corresponding to the fluid relaxation time and the additional (polymer) viscosity of the fluid.
 Nevertheless, we are able to make a few predictions about the swimming speed, which we test via numerical simulations.
 The numerical method that we use is a natural extension of the method we proposed in \cite{RFTpaper}, which is based on a combination of the methods used in \cite{moreau2018asymptotic,maxian2021integral}.
-We show that varying two viscoelastic parameters corresponding to the fluid relaxation time and the additional polymeric stress of the fluid can have complex effects on the fiber swimming speed.
-Most strikingly, we find a scenario in which viscoelastic effects cause the swimmer to reverse direction.
+We show that varying two viscoelastic parameters corresponding to the fluid relaxation time and the additional polymeric stress of the fluid can have complex effects on the fiber swimming speed, including both speedups and slowdowns relative to the Newtonian setting.
+In addition, we numerically find a scenario in which viscoelastic effects may cause the swimmer to reverse direction, although the displacement for both the Newtonian and viscoelastic swimmers in this case is practically negligible.
 Our results are for a small set of parameter values and two choices of time-periodic preferred curvature, meaning that much remains to be explored. \\

 We note that prior asymptotic calculations have indicated that linear viscoelasticity does not affect the swimming speed of a filament to leading order in small amplitude deformations, and nonlinear viscoelastic effects are needed to see changes in the swimming speed from a Newtonian swimmer \cite{fu2007theory,fu2009swimming,fulford1998swimming,lauga2007propulsion}.
 These results rely on an expression for the swimming speed in terms of the actual fiber shape rather than a given forcing.
 Here we show that prescribing the same preferred curvature along the filament results in differences in the emerging shape and hence in the swimming speed.
 We also note that our analysis accounts for effects of boundary conditions on finite fibers and applies to fibers with small curvatures rather than small amplitude deformations. \\